KiandaBPM/KiandaBPM.github.io/form-designer.md

 ## Input validation

 Validating input in forms is quick and easy.
-Simply enable the **required** flag of an input field and it will automatically prevent users submit it empty.
+Simply enable the **required** flag of an input field and it will automatically prevent users from submitting it empty.

 The required flag will conveniently be ignored in case the field is not visible, this will allow you to configure conditionally mandatory fields.